Learning these 3 simple ways to Connect Cursive Font in Cricut Design Space is really important if you like to use the fancy font like I do.

 But when you write your text and choose a cursive font in Cricut Design Space they aren’t so pretty.

 Cricut Design Space separates all the letters making the font ugly.
-But we can fix this with some simple Cricut beginners tips and tricks.
+But we can fix this with 3 simple ways.

 Connect Cursive Font in Cricut Design Space – The Video

 Just in case you would rather watch and learn, here is a video showing you how to connect cursive font in Cricut Design Space.